sniffnet/sniffnet.github.io/_posts/2025-08-01-third-anniversary.md

 </picture>
 </div>

-I want to **thank you all** from the bottom of my heart for being one of the pillars of Sniffnet's sustainability.<br>
+I want to **thank you all** from the bottom of my heart for being one of the pillars behind Sniffnet's success.<br>
-You can expect more exciting in-app features coming soon, as well as new content on this blog.
+You can expect exciting in-app features coming soon, as well as new content on this blog.

 Let's hope for lots more anniversaries to come!